KalyanDath/SimHealth/README.md

 1. Navigate to the application's URL on your web browser.
 2. Sign in using allocated credentials of the hospital.
 3. Add doctors in the hospital to the system.
-4. View all Pending Appointments.
+4. View all pending Appointments.
 5. Access and analyze the data related to the doctors' performance, including their success rates, patient outcomes, and medical practices(TO DO).

 ## Usage - Doctors
-1. Naviagte to the application's URL on your web browser.
+1. Navigate to the application's URL on your web browser.
 2. Sign in using allocated crendentials of the doctor.
 3. View all the pending appointments.
 4. View the medical records of the patient appointed to him/her.
-5. Add the diagonsis and treatmet provided to the patient as new medical record.
+5. Add the diagnosis and treatment provided to the patient as new medical record.

 ## Usage - Patients
 1. Navigate to the application's URL on your web browser.